 CEO, Certified SOLIDWORKS Associate, Author

 Jennifer Herron is the CEO of Action Engineering, a registered Women-Owned Small Business.
 She serves on the American Society of Mechanical Engineers (ASME) as chair of the ASME Y14.46 Subcommittee on Product Definition for Additive Manufacturing.
 Additionally, Ms. Herron is a committee member of ASME Y14.47 Digital Product Definition Data: Model Organization Schema Practices, and ASME Y14.37 Composite Part Drawings.
+She also serves on the Board of Directors of the Dimensional Metrology Standards Consortium.
 Ms. Herron has extensive experience with hardware design, spacecraft flight hardware mechanisms and structures, large deployed radiators, ground robotics, and spacecraft layout.
 Ms. Herron regularly gives public seminars and consults on model-based topics and leads in-house CAD based trainings.
 She is an expert in multiple CAD packages, such as Creo, NX, and SOLIDWORKS.
 In addition to her involvement on many flight satellite systems, Ms. Herron has designed military robot platforms and has a patent for a snake propulsion mechanism.
 She is the author of Re-Use Your CAD: The Model-Based CAD Handbook, published in 2013.

 COO, Professional Engineer